Female executions 1735 – 1799.

 All of the women listed as hanged prior to 1783, would have been either “turned off” from a ladder or the back of a cart thus subjecting them to a short drop and therefore painful execution.
 It was not until 1783 that the “New Drop” gallows, with a falling trap, was erected outside Newgate which may have led to a slightly easier death, although the drop given was still only 12–18 inches.
 Prior to 1752, women who had been hanged were able to have their bodies reclaimed by family and friends and given a decent burial.
 After this, women executed for murder had their bodies dissected after death and not returned to their families.

 Those listed as burned would typically have been strangled with a “halter” before the fire was lit although this did not always happen.
-Later they were, in effect, hanged at the stake prior to the fire being lit, as happened with the last 3 executions at Newgate.
+Later they were, in effect, hanged at the stake prior to the fire being lit, as happened with the last three executions at Newgate.

 The Murder Act of July 1752 required that murderers be hanged within two days of sentence, or the next “working day” if the second day was a Sunday, which was a “dies non” or non hanging day.
 After this date, murderers were often hanged alone to comply with requirements of the Act.
 As part of their punishment, they were only allowed bread and water between sentence and execution.